Particular/docs.particular.net/samples/msmq/msmqtosqlrelay/sample.md

 ## MsmqPublisher

  * This endpoint uses MSMQ as the transport.
 It publishes events every time `Enter` key is pressed.
  * This endpoint uses NHibernate persistence.
 It uses a database called, `PersistenceForMsmqTransport` for the persistence.
 Use the script `CreateDatabase.sql` contained in this project to create the `PersistenceForMsmqTransport` database and the tables required for NHibernatePersistence.
-Alternatively running the MsmqPublisher within VisualStudio in debug mode will also create the necessary tables for Subscription and Timeout storage.
+Alternatively running the MsmqPublisher within Visual Studio in debug mode will also create the necessary tables for Subscription and Timeout storage.

 snippet: CreateDatabase